marktiddy/Pinyl/README.md

 ## Notes

-- AirPlay streams at 44,100 Hz / 16-bit (ALAC) regardless of input format — this is an AirPlay protocol limitation
-- The iRig Pro Duo outputs S24_3LE; Pinyl handles the conversion via ffmpeg automatically
+- Audio is captured at 48 kHz stereo and streamed as FLAC (compression level 0) via the RAOP protocol
+- ffmpeg applies a 4× input gain boost to compensate for the low output level of phono preamps — adjust the `volume=4.0` filter in `app.py` if your input is too loud or too quiet
-- Volume control via the UI sets the Pi-side gain; speaker volume is controlled independently on the device
+- Volume control via the UI adjusts the AirPlay receiver volume; the ffmpeg gain is a separate fixed boost
+- Audio device IDs use the `plughw:X,0` format, which allows ALSA to handle sample-rate conversion automatically

 ---